amyreese/znc-push/README.md

     Device or target name for push notifications.

-    When using Pushover, this option allows you to specify a single device name to send notifications to; if blank or unset, notifications will be sent to all devices.
+    When using Pushover or PushBullet, this option allows you to specify a single device to send notifications to; if blank or unset, notifications will be sent to all devices.
+For Pushover, this is the device name; for PushBullet, this is the device_iden.

     When using Nexmo, this option allows you to specify the SMS destination number.
 The number must be in international format.

-    This option must be set when using PushBullet and Airgram.
-This module supports both `device_id` (older, numeric id) and the `device_iden` (newer, alphanumeric id) used by PushBullet.
-You can find your `device_iden` by navigating to a device page and noting the last part of the URL.
     When using Airgram, this is the email address of the end user.

 ### Notifications